tc39/notes/meetings/2019-07/july-24.md

 YK: I have no objections.

-LBR: Would it be fine for TC39 to recommend camelCase?
+LEO: Would it be fine for TC39 to recommend camelCase?

 YK: My expected result from this whole thing is that web specs will use kebab case and some subset of JavaScript will use camel case.